 If an international student holds a visa other than a student visa, the application for a variation will be assessed and if approved a new Letter of Offer will be provided to the student.

-The Director, Student Services and Engagement (or nominee) has authority to withdraw an offer of admission or cancel enrolment where the applicant provides untrue or incomplete information which results in
+22.3 The Academic Registrar and Director, Student Services (or nominee) has authority to withdraw an offer of admission or cancel enrolment where the applicant provides untrue or incomplete information which results in:

 (b) an incorrect assessment of the applicant’s claims against the admissions criteria.